-Counseling Office staff work with students throughout the year to improve study methods, test-taking skills, explore careers, and make referrals to Student Support Services (Enterprise Campus and Alabama Aviation Center at Ozark) and other institutional or community support services.
+Counseling Office staff work with students throughout the year to improve study methods, test-taking skills, explore careers, and make referrals to Student Support Services (Enterprise Campus and Alabama Aviation College at Ozark) and other institutional or community support services.
 In addition, a counselor is available to explain the student's respective plan of study and to aid students with information concerning transfer requirements.
-Helpful information about area colleges and careers is available through the Counseling Office at the Enterprise Campus and Alabama Aviation Center at Ozark.
-Students are encouraged to make use of these free, professional services.
+Helpful information about area colleges and careers is available through the Counseling Office at the Enterprise Campus and Alabama Aviation College at Ozark.
+Students are encouraged to make use of these free, professional services conjunction with all departments on campus as well as external agencies to aid students in retaining, graduating and transferring to senior institutions.
+This program provides opportunities for academic development, assists students with basic college requirements and serves to support and motivate students toward the successful completion of their postsecondary education.
+The goal of the SSS program is to increase college retention and graduation rates of its participants and help students make the transition from one level of higher education to the next.